WebCraft Dev logoWebCraftDev

 TL;DR: the key takeaways

-The delivery trap: Uber Eats and Deliveroo charge 25 to 35% commission.
+• The delivery trap: third-party delivery platforms charge 25 to 35% commission.
 An integrated click and collect costs zero commission.

 The hidden cost of a bad restaurant website

 This section comes before pricing.
-Because an 800 EUR Wix site can cost you 30,000 EUR in lost revenue per year.
+Because an 800 EUR template-based site can cost you 30,000 EUR in lost revenue per year.

 Take a 50-cover restaurant in Brussels, average ticket 35 EUR.
-Here is what happens with a template-based site.
+Here is what happens with a template-based site that depends on third-party marketplaces.

 Yet most restaurants still think a website is a cost.
 It is the opposite.
 A bad site is the cost.
-A good site is what makes you money.
+A good site paired with a no-commission management platform is what makes you money.

 Real price ranges by country in 2026